 AGCs and CTCs (or designated pitch manager) – masks on at all times, red top

-- Secure help before the session from at least 2 to 3 parents per session to help with temperature-screening, check-in/directions, and social-distancing requirements.
-Encourage volunteers to arrive at least 15 minutes early to be ready for incoming players (who are asked to arrive 10 minutes early).
+- Secure help before the session from at least 2 to 3 parents per session to help with check-in/directions, and social-distancing requirements.
+Encourage volunteers to arrive 15–20 minutes early to be ready for incoming players (who are asked to arrive 10 minutes early).
 Our per-pitch maximum for safety managers (including AGCs) is currently 5 persons.

 - Determine mini-squads before the session and communicate these to coaches, safety-management officers (SMOs), and parents/players as needed.

-- Communicate that each team manager must keep an accurate list of all players and any spectators attending the session.
-Any last-minute changes need to be added to these lists.
+- Keep an accurate list of all players and any (pre-approved) spectators attending the session.
+Any last-minute changes need to be added to / deleted from these lists.

 - Help ensure that players do not pass check-in area if they are not yet fully ready to play (for instance, already in their boots and kit).

 - Games must stay within your session’s start and end times.
 Do not allow players past the check-in area until the previous groups have left the pitch and no crossover contact is possible.

-- Encourage all safety volunteers to keep 3 meters apart from other volunteers and players, to pay attention to player safety management throughout the session, and to help with safe exit and clean-up as session ends.
-They should also be available to chase down balls that are kicked out during games, pick up or replace cones, etc.
+- During session: Remind SMOs to keep 3 meters apart from other volunteers and players, to pay attention to player safety management throughout the session, and to help with safe exit and clean-up as session ends.
+They should also be available to chase down balls that are kicked out as long as they remain around the pitch perimeter only.

-- Encourage teams to disperse and leave after the game as soon as possible, and make sure all players and adults follow the safe-exit routes.
+- Encourage teams to disperse and leave directly as session ends, and make sure all players and adults follow the safe-exit routes.

-- After the game, collect and keep the mini-squad lists in a safe and easily accessed location in case they become necessary at some point in the future.
+- After the session, collect and keep the mini-squad lists in a safe and easily accessed location in case they become necessary at some point in the future.

 - Ask that players arrive at most 10 minutes early, to minimise crowds.
 Be there 10 minutes early yourself to check in along with your child, and then, from your mini-pitch, help direct players to the correct mini-pitches to avoid mixing.